microsoft/pxt-microbit/docs/courses/csintro/booleans/project.md

 })
 ```

-Button A displays an animation to tell you whether or not you should use sunscreen (on sunny or cloudy days but not at night or indoors.)
+Button A displays an animation to tell you whether or not you should use sunscreen (on sunny or cloudy days but not at night or indoors).

 Make a holder that can hold the micro:bit and a bottle of sunscreen.